Hong Kong vigil organizer arrested on Tiananmen anniversary - WTMJ

 Two other key members of the Hong Kong Alliance — Lee Cheuk-yan and Albert Ho — are behind bars for their participation in separate unauthorized assemblies in 2019, during a period when Hong Kong saw massive anti-government protests.

-Chow said in an interview with The Associated Press last month that she was expecting to be imprisoned at some point for her activism.
+Chow, a barrister in Hong Kong, said in an earlier interview with The Associated Press that she was expecting to be imprisoned at some point for her activism.
+She has been part of the Hong Kong Alliance since 2010.

 “I’m already being persecuted for participating and inciting last year’s candlelight vigil,” she said.